 HUMBIO 139S.
 Sport and Exercise Medicine.
 3 Units.

-This is an upper division course taught by the course directors and guest lecturers (experts from the field of sports and exercise medicine), with a common theme of injury and illness prevention in sport and physical activity.
-The course is organized into three modules: Disease Prevention by Design, Concussion in Sport, and Injury Prevention in Sport and Exercise.
-The topics include wellness and the prevention of chronic disease, the balance point between health and harm in sports, clinical and sports biomechanics, injury prevention theories, ethical issues in return-to-play decisions, the role of sports medicine in the prevention of chronic disease through exercise, and common sports injuries and illnesses for both musculoskeletal and non-musculoskeletal/medical conditions.
-Students will also develop critical reading and thinking skills as well as oral presentation skills and the confidence to engage in verbal exchange.
-Every other class session is a discussion class involving hands-on activities and group discussions.
+Formerly HUMBIO 139E.
+This is an upper division course taught by the course director and guest lecturers with a common theme of injury and illness prevention in sport and physical activity.
+The topics include the human body's adaptation to exercise, wellness and the prevention of chronic disease, the balance point between health and harm in sports, clinical and sports biomechanics, injury prevention theories, ethical issues in return-to-play decisions, and the treatment and evaluation of common sports injuries and illnesses for both musculoskeletal and non-musculoskeletal/medical conditions.
+Students will also develop critical reading and thinking skills as well as oral presentation skills.
+Classes will incorporate didactic lectures, critical analysis of sports and exercise medicine literature, as well as hand-on labs incorporating current sports medicine injury evaluation tools.
 Prerequisite: Human Biology Core or equivalent or consent of instructor.

 HUMBIO 140.
 Sex and Gender in Human Physiology and Disease.
 2-3 Units.